-Family’s Financial Situation Although this shouldn’t really matter, it does.
+Family’s Financial Situation This is where emotion and the dollar amount meet.
 If a family cuts corners to pay their nanny a competitive wage, the nanny is happy with a modest bonus.
 However if a family spends generously on other things, the nanny expects their bonus to be in line with that level of spending.
 In other words, if the family regularly spends $350 on a Friday night out with the kids, a $500 end-of-year bonus won’t make the nanny very happy.

 Why is this such a loaded issue?

 The problem with the typical end-of-year nanny bonus is that it’s a combination of a holiday gift – something personal – and a performance based part of the compensation package – something professional.
 Those two things just don’t go well together.
 Expectations are misaligned, boundaries are blurred, and assumptions run amuck.
 Fortunately this is one area where you can easily separate the personal from the professional, strengthening both parts in the process.

 Instead of providing the typical end-of-year bonus, I suggest employers provide their nanny with a simple, heartfelt gift during the holidays and a performance based bonus paid on their yearly anniversary.

 The gift, maybe a gift card to a favorite store or a handmade keepsake crafted by your child, is a great way to show your nanny how much they mean to your family on a personal level.
 It’s the perfect way to celebrate the holidays with them.